-NGRDC staff also observed the lack in conformity with street signs on many local streets.
-There was an absence of traffic markers such as stop or yield signs at some corners, but also there were a few streets that had no street name signs, and there were few or no pedestrian signs and signals as well.
+NGRDC staff also observed the lack of uniformity with street signs on many local streets.
+There was an absence of traffic markers such as stop or yield signs at some corners, but also there were a few streets that had no street name signs.

-The USDOT-FHWA advises that, "Street name signs should be installed in urban areas at all street intersections regardless of other route signs that may be present, and should be installed in rural areas to identify important roads that are not otherwise signed," (United States Department of Transportation: Federal Highway Administration, 2003).
-In addition, the FHWA recommends that, "In business districts and on principal arterial streets, street name signs should be placed at least on diagonally opposite [street] corners.
+The USDOT-FHWA advises that, "Street name signs should be installed in urban areas at all street intersections regardless of other route signs that may be present and should be installed in rural areas to identify important roads that are not otherwise signed," (United States Department of Transportation: Federal Highway In addition, the FHWA Administration, 2003). recommends that, "In business districts and on principal arterial streets, Street Name signs should be placed at least on diagonally opposite [street] corners.
 In residential areas, at least one street sign mounted at each intersection.
 They should be mounted with their faces parallel to the streets they name," (United States Department of Transportation: Federal Highway Administration, 2003).

-Figure 9: Pedestrian Street Sign Examples
+Figure 8: Street Sign Examples